Where to Stay in Cardiff: 8 Best Areas

 Accommodation in the area is mostly situated along the main roads of Adam Street and Tyndall Street.
 Options range from budget to more luxury hotels.

-- You want to stay close to the City Centre but avoid the crowds of the main district
+Stay in Newtown if Nightlife is a priority for your visit; You want to explore Cardiff’s more underground nightlife scene; You want to stay close to the City Centre but avoid the crowds of the main district.

 6. Cardiff Bay West